Published on: June 2023

 The assessment tools listed above offer the following types of information.

-The regulators may ask the opinion of engineers or others who have had the opportunity to observe the applicant’s behaviour first-hand.
-These professionals are asked to comment on specific aspects, such as integrity, honesty and trustworthiness.
-Because the evaluation of character is subjective, more than one reference is necessary.
-Examples of the types of inappropriate behaviour that could be raised at this point include mistreating peers, subordinates, clients or supervisors.
+Depending on the jurisdiction, applicants may be required to provide character references from engineers or others, who can attest to the applicant’s behaviours first-hand.
+These references are asked to comment on specific aspects, such as integrity, honesty, and trustworthiness, etc. Because the evaluation of character is subjective, more than one reference is necessary.
+Examples of the types of inappropriate behaviour that could be raised at this point include harassments, discrimination, intimidation, or bullying, of peers, subordinates, clients or supervisors.

 4.1.2 Application form